-Stefano Moscato has been teaching civil litigation courses for almost 15 years, both in the traditional law school doctrinal lecture classroom as well as in the experiential education setting.
-At UC Hastings, he has taught Civil Procedure I & II; California Civil Procedure; Employment Discrimination; Depositions; Pretrial Civil Litigation; Federal Courts; Professional Responsibility; and Wills & Trusts.
+Stefano Moscato has been teaching civil litigation courses for over 15 years, both in the traditional law school doctrinal lecture classroom as well as in a clinical/experiential education setting.
+At UC Hastings, he has taught Civil Procedure I & II; California Civil Procedure; Employment Discrimination; Depositions; Pretrial Practice; Federal Courts; Professional Responsibility; and Wills & Trusts.
 He strives to integrate practical skills training and problem-solving methods into whatever course he is teaching.

-In his role as Assistant Dean for Academic and Professional Success, Professor Moscato manages the college’s academic support programs and advances skills instruction across the curriculum through programmatic, curricular, and pedagogical innovations designed to promote student academic success.
+In his role as Assistant Dean for Academic Skills Instruction & Support, Professor Moscato manages the college’s academic support programs and advances skills instruction across the curriculum through programmatic, curricular, and pedagogical innovations designed to promote student academic success.